TestL-ab/TestL-ab.github.io/src/pages/docs/existing-solutions.md

 Options for A/B testing in the “middle-of-the-road” (i.e., solutions that are open source with self-hosting options) are relatively sparse – applications that look promising either fade away and have little to no development or engagement over time or they become fully-featured enterprise options that offer only expensive, managed solutions (e.g., LaunchDarkly, Optimizely).

-Within the limited, self-hosted category, two key options are Unleash and GrowthBook, both of which offer rich documentation and API access, with open-source deployment options.

 |           Feature            | Firebase |  VWO   | GrowthBook |   Unleash    |      LaunchDarkly      |
 | :--------------------------: | :------: | :----: | :--------: | :----------: | :--------------------: |
 |      Self-Hosted Option      |   None   |  None  |   Docker   | Docker, Node |          None          |